Pre-K Printable Fun

 Creating a daily routine is a bit of a trial and error process-so please be patient with the process.

-Indoor free play, Outside free play, Group time, and various adult facilitated activities (educator led learning centers, story time, music & movement, art projects, etc).
+3. After you have observed the natural times the children are active, focused, and inactive, you can start to pencil in the daily routines.
+Some examples include: Indoor free play, Outside free play, Group time, and various adult facilitated activities (educator led learning centers, story time, music & movement, art projects, etc).

 4. Allow time for a trial period.
-Starting a new routine can take some time to get used to.
+Starting a new schedule can take some time to get used to.
 Do your best to stick to a new routine for 2-weeks.
 This means 2 weeks of you as the educator being consistent!
 During this trial period reflect on what is working and what will need to be changed.
 At the end of the 2 weeks, review you notes, make adjustments and trial your new routine for another 2 weeks.

 6. Expect the unexpected and go with the flow!
 Life is ever changing.
-Disturbances in your daily routine (addition or loss of students, holidays, etc.) may require to you pivot, and go through this process again, or make temporary adjustments to your routine.
+Disturbances in your daily schedule (addition or loss of students, holidays, etc.) may require to you pivot, and go through this process again, or make temporary adjustments to your routine.

 Related Posts Plugin for WordPress, Blogger...